Do you collect information from children under the age of 13?

 - toys or devices that connect to the internet

-If your online business is located outside of the United States, but you still market to American consumers, the FTC could still come after you like they did with China’s app maker, BabyBus.
+If your online business is located outside of the United States, but you still market to American consumers, the FTC could come after you like they did with China’s app maker, BabyBus.

 - whether the business’s subject matter appeals to that age group